Emmanuella00/alu_regex-data-extraction-Emmanuella00/README.md

-# 🔍 Regex Data Extraction Tool
+#  Regex Data Extraction Hackathon

-**A Python tool to extract special  data patterns (emails, URLs, phone numbers, etc.) using optimized regex.**
+**Welcome to the Regex - Onboarding Hackathon tool, a tool that will help us extract critical data like emails, URLs, Phone numbers, Credit card numbers, Hashtags, Html tags, time formats and currency values by the use of Regex**

 ---

-## 🚀 Project Overview
+##  Project Overview
-This Python tool identifies and extracts structured data from text using **highly optimized regular expressions**.
-Perfect for onboarding hackathons or data preprocessing tasks!
+This Python Project for extracting data  from text using highly optimized regex patterns.

 ---